 - Visit your doctor.

 - Get a referral to specialty care.

-These steps help Aetna ensure that people aren’t running to specialists or checking into expensive facilities when they have issues that could be treated with the help of a primary care doctor.
+These steps help Aetna ensure that people aren’t running to specialists and trying to have them pay for expensive rehab facilities when they have issues that could be treated with the help of a primary care doctor.

 Your doctor can also talk with Aetna about your diagnosis and your need for treatment.
 Together, your doctor and your insurance representative document what’s happened and what should come next.
 That’s a preauthorization, and it’s a requirement in many Aetna plans for substance abuse care.

 Visiting your doctor, getting a referral, and then checking into care seems straightforward.
 You won’t run into any problems, right?
 Unfortunately, some Aetna plans are dense and difficult to understand.